altocodenl/tagaway/qascript.md

 		- Select the second folder
 		- Do not add a tag
 		- Repeated files should not be uploaded.
 On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
-		- Check in "View Pictures" view > untagged that files have not been tagged.
+		- Check in "View Pictures" view > 'untagged' that files have not been tagged.

 ##Import Pictures
 ###Google Drive